wp-plugins/nextgen-facebook/readme.txt

 = Images and Videos =

-NGFB Open Graph detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including their preview images).
-NGFB Open Graph was specifically written to support images from NextGEN Galleries, but works just as well with just the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph**.
+NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including their preview images).
+NGFB Open Graph+ was specifically written to support images from NextGEN Galleries, but works just as well with just the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.

 = Best Performance =

-Unlike other plugins, NGFB Open Graph is fast and tuned for performance -- it makes full use of all available caching techniques:
+Unlike other plugins, NGFB Open Graph+ is fast and tuned for performance -- it makes full use of all available caching techniques:

 * Non-persistent ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
 * Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.